FedericoPecora/coordination_oru/README.md

 # coordination_oru

-This software implements an online coordination method for multiple robots.
-The main features of the coordination method are:
+This software implements an _online coordination method for multiple robots_.
+The main features are:

 * Goals can be posted and paths computed online
 * Precedences are inferred online, accounting for robot dynamics via provided dynamic models